aleferu/musicbrainz/README.md

 - `tiktok` extracts data from TikTok's Research API and loads it into Neo4j.
 - `tiktok_pyg` trains the TikTok models with all the artists with an associated TikTok account.
 - `intiktok_pyg` trains the TikTok models with only the artists with a successful data extraction from TikTok.
+- `post_data` has some scripts to compute and graph some stats.

 ## Dates